By Stephanie Younger •

-7-year-old student activist Havana Chapman-Edwards (@TheTinyDiplomat) was the only student at her school to participate in the school walkout to honor the victims of the 1999 Columbine school shooting.
-Her story went viral and captured the attention of CNN, Refinery29, The Washington Post, USA Today and more.
-With her honorees Nupol Kiazolu, Naomi Wadler, and many others, she is a part of Teen Vogue’s 2018 class of 21 Under 21, which spotlights extraordinary young women, girls, and femmes making waves in their industries or passions of choice.
-She was also featured on the cover of Time Magazine’s ‘Guns in America‘ issue.
+7-year-old student activist Havana Chapman-Edwards was the only student at her school in Alexandria, Virginia to participate in the National School Walkout to honor the victims of the 1999 Columbine school shooting.
+Her story went viral and captured the attention of CNN, Refinery29, The Washington Post, USA Today, Teen Vogue and more.
+Recently, Havana joined Teen Vogue’s 2018 class of 21 Under 21, which “spotlights extraordinary young women, girls, and femmes making waves in their industries or passions of choice,” and she was featured on the cover of Time Magazine’s ‘Guns in America‘ issue.

-Havana first made headlines in April of this year when she was the only student at her school in Alexandria, VA to participate in the National School Walkout protest.
+Havana first made headlines in April of this year when she was the only student at her school in Alexandria, Virginia to participate in the National School Walkout protest.
 Even though she was alone, she knew in her heart that it was the right thing to do by honoring the youth killed in the Columbine massacre.
 “I wanted to honor them as well as the 1st graders at Sandy Hook, because I was in 1st grade just like them.
-I also wanted to walk out to honor my cousin Tony.”
-Her story went viral and captured the attention of many news platforms like CNN, Time Magazine, The Washington Post, and Teen Vogue.
+I also wanted to walk out to honor my cousin Tony,” she says.

 “Being brave is doing what is right even when no one is watching.”

 To Havana, a world without gun violence is possible if adults vote for lawmakers who believe in a person’s right to live, regardless of their skin color, their zip code, or home country.
 “We all have the basic human right to live, and that means all of us, all the time.”
 She also believes it’s important to listen to girls and people of color, especially Black girls since they experience gun violence at disproportionate rates.